Journalist suspensions widen rift between Twitter and media

 “Same doxxing rules apply to ‘journalists’ as to everyone else," Musk tweeted Thursday.
 He later added: “Criticizing me all day long is totally fine, but doxxing my real-time location and endangering my family is not.”

-“Doxxing” refers to disclosing online someone’s identity, address or other personal details.
+“Doxxing” refers to disclosing someone’s identity, address, phone number or other personal details that violate their privacy and could bring harm.

 The Washington Post’s executive editor, Sally Buzbee, said technology reporter Drew Harwell “was banished without warning, process or explanation” following the publication of accurate reporting about Musk.